 How to Sign a PowerShell Script

 Signing PowerShell scripts proves their authenticity and provides data integrity; a script's signature helps devices verify that the script is from a trusted publisher and has not been altered.
-Also, if the PowerShell execution policy on your Windows devices is set to AllSigned or RemoteSigned, then you must sign your scripts.
-To learn how to change the PowerShell execution policy on your devices using Intune, click the link below:
+Also, if the PowerShell execution policy on your Windows devices is set to AllSigned or RemoteSigned, then you must sign your scripts. |

 Table of Contents